-In an EPC assessment curently, using RDSAP, an assessor can summarize the area of glazing in a property by selecting from the following list:
+During an EPC assessment for an existing dwelling, curently an assessor can simply summarize the area of glazing in a property by selecting from the following list:

 For the middle three options, this currently would be the only entry required to indicate the quantity of glazing.
-For these options, an algorithm in RDSAP calculates an assumed area of glazing.
+For these options, an algorithm in RDSAP calculates an assumed area of glazing, and this suffices in most cases where the glazing throughout a property is of a consistent type, or is of a resonably typical quantity.

 This would typically be double glazed instead of single glazed, or triple glazed instead of double glazed.